-When Mount Vesuvius erupted, every village, town, city within a 15-kilometer radius of the volcano got destroyed.
+When Mount Vesuvius erupted, every village, town, and city within a 15-kilometer radius of the volcano was destroyed.

-That’s why there are numerous ruins, such as Pompeii, Herculaneum (also known as Ercolano), Oplonti, Stabia, etc., in the region.
+That’s why numerous ruins exist in the region, such as Pompeii, Herculaneum (also known as Ercolano), Oplonti, Stabia, etc.

 But even between them, the disparity is enormous – more than 2.5 million tourists visit Pompeii ruins annually, while Herculaneum gets only 300,000 visitors.

-In this article we share everything you must know if you plan to visit both Pompeii and Herculaneum on the same day.
+In this article, we share everything you must know about visiting Pompeii and Herculaneum on the same day.

 Top Pompeii and Herculaneum Tickets